-As a holding of the IBERDROLA Group, IBERDROLA includes dividends and accrued income from the financing granted to subsidiaries under the "Net revenue" heading in the income statement.
+As a holding of the IBERDROLA Group, IBERDROLA includes dividends and accrued income from the financing granted to subsidiaries, as well as services rendered to group companies, under "Net revenue" in the Income statement.

 4.16 Related party transactions

 Related party transactions are accounted for pursuant the abovementioned valuation standards.